cheeaun/earth/README.md

 ### Deployment to [Now](https://zeit.co/now)

-- `now --static` for deploying as static site
+- `now` for deploying as static site
 - `now alias` for aliasing to self-registered domain

 Notes